 Large manufacturing plants employing thousands of people generally have large-scale challenges related to customer service, recruitment, and staffing.
 At least two major companies operating in the area provide these services to production and other industries.
 Ibex Global employs about 450 people in Maury County, providing intelligent customer engagement solutions for small and large companies.
 Staffing and recruitment company Randstad employs more than 4,500 people from several local locations.

 Things to Do in Spring Hill

-Despite living outside of nearby tourist haven Nashville, Spring Hill has plenty of activities to keep residents busy.
+Despite living outside of the nearby tourist haven of Nashville, Spring Hill has plenty of activities to keep residents busy.
 Because it can get hot during the summer months, early morning activities may be best for strenuous outside fun.

 For those who love the outdoors, Fischer Park will be a favorite destination.
 The facilities and grounds are equipped for nearly every kind of fresh-air fun, containing a walking track and bike trail for casual types and tennis, basketball courts, and football fields for competitors.
 Group outings can make use of the pavilion and picnic areas.
 Smaller parks like Evans, McLemore, and Harvey also provide similar amenities.

 One advantage of high tourism and proximity to Nashville is a better variety of eateries and watering holes than similarly sized cities.
 For southern food with a classy twist, try the Country Fried Steak or Liver and Onion dinners at The Mockingbird.
 Bring food and sample a wide variety of craft beers at Wild Hare Beer Co., or hang out with friends at Froggy & Jeffro's Bar and Grille and show them who's boss with billiard and poker contests.